andrewcbancroft/datadaylife-blog/content/blog/azure/azure-stream-analytics-resolving-sample-no-events-found.md

 title: "Resolving No Events Found When Sampling Data with Azure Stream Analytics"
 author: "Andrew Bancroft"
 date:   2019-01-04
 description: "No events found for HubName...
 Ugh.
-If you're pretty sure data is making it to the Hub, but you're unable to get Stream Analytics to sample from the stream, check out how I was able to resolve this issue."
+If you are pretty sure data is making it to the Hub, but you are unable to get Stream Analytics to sample from the stream, check out how I was able to resolve this issue."
 type: blog
 draft: false
 comments: true